Configuring webOS TV Extension

-To debug your apps using Web Inspector, you must install the Chrome browser (or Chromium) compatible with the Chromium browser of webOS TV on your PC.
+To debug your apps using Web Inspector, you must install the compatible Chrome browser (or Chromium) with the webOS TV's Chromium browser on your PC.
 Some versions of the Chrome browser, however, might not work appropriately.
-For more information about the Chrome versions, see the links below.
+For more information about the Chrome versions, see the link below.

 Installing webOS TV Extention

 To install the VS Code extension on VS Code, execute the following steps.
 You can also check the webOS TV extension at the Marketplace.

 Bring up the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of VS Code or the View: Extensions command (Ctrl+Shift+X).

 Search the 'webOS TV' extension and install it from the Marketplace.

 Setting webOS TV Extention

 Set the following items from File > Preferences > Settings (Ctrl+,) on VS Code.
 You can see the following items on the Extensions > webOS TV category.

 Set the location of the Chrome browser executable to debug apps on webOS TV with Web Inspector.